I Saw the Devil: Alternate versions

 The Korea Media Rating Board forced Kim to recut the film for its theatrical release, objecting to its violent content.
 The film received a "Restricted" rating twice, preventing any sort of release in theatres or on home video and promotions as well.
 Seven cuts were made with the total runtime of removed material between eighty and ninety seconds.

 Release

 I Saw the Devil was released in South Korea on August 12, 2010.
-The film premiered at the 2011 Sundance Film Festival on 21 January 2011.
+The film premiered at the 2011 Sundance Film Festival on January 21, 2011.
 It also received screenings at several other international film festivals, including the Fantasporto Film Festival, Toronto International Film Festival, Sitges Film Festival, San Sebastian Film Festival and the London Korean Film Festival.

-North American distribution rights were acquired by Magnet Releasing which released it on a limited basis on March 4, 2011.
+North American distribution rights were acquired by Magnet Releasing who released it on a limited basis on March 4, 2011.
 Optimum Releasing distributed the film in the United Kingdom.